Equal opportunity: Meritocracy

-Substantive equality of opportunity
+Substantive equality

 Substantive equality of opportunity, sometimes called fair equality of opportunity, is a somewhat broader and more expansive concept than the more limiting formal equality of opportunity and it deals with what is sometimes described as indirect discrimination.
-It goes farther and is more controversial than the formal variant; and has been thought to be much harder to achieve, with greater disagreement about how to achieve greater equality; and has been described as "unstable", particularly if the society in question is unequal to begin with in terms of great disparity of wealth.
-It has been identified as more of a left-leaning political position, but this is not a hard-and-fast rule.
-The substantive model is advocated by people who see limitations in the formal model:
+It goes farther and is more controversial than the formal variant; and has been described as "unstable", particularly if the society in question is unequal to begin with in terms of great disparity of wealth.

+The substantive equality embraced by Court of Justice of the European Union focuses on equality of outcomes for group characteristics and group outcomes.

+Substantive equality has been identified as more of a left-leaning political position, but this is not a hard-and-fast rule.
+The substantive model is advocated by people who see limitations in formal equality.
 In the substantive approach, the starting point before the race begins is unfair since people have had differing experiences before even approaching the competition.
 The substantive approach examines the applicants themselves before applying for a position and judges whether they have equal abilities or talents; and if not, then it suggests that authorities (usually the government) take steps to make applicants more equal before they get to the point where they compete for a position and fixing the before-the-starting-point issues has sometimes been described as working towards "fair access to qualifications".
-It seeks to remedy inequalities perhaps because of an "unfair disadvantage" based sometimes on "prejudice in the past".
+The success of this approach is evaluated by equality of outcome for disadvantaged and marginalized people and groups.